karuppiah7890/tigris-docs/README.md

 ### Protocol Buffer Compiler

 Install protoc.
-Change for your OS as necessary
+Below is how you would install on macOS

 ```shell
 brew install protobuf